Integrated Regional Water Management (IRWM) is a comprehensive and collaborative approach to managing water resources on a regional scale.

 Project allows for a reduction in the volume of water lost during system repairs and breaks via the replacement of 45 existing and installation of 210 additional isolation valves.
 Improvements will support the community by reducing the duration and number of customers affected by service interruptions, while saving valuable water supplies.

 Location #2 Waterline Replacement - City of Banning

 Project will improve water conservation within the Banning distribution system by replacing undersized and leaking pipelines.
 Includes installation of additional fire hydrants for improved fire protection.

 Smart Metering Installation - City of Banning

 Project will convert approximately 10,500 manually read meters into an Automatic Metering Infrastructure (AMI) system that stores detailed consumption data, allowing the City to detect abnormal flow conditions such as leaks and will provide customers access to consumption history so they can identify water use patterns and alter their usage to better conserve water.

-Round 1 Final Grant Awards are anticipated to be announced Mid 2020.
+Round 1 Final Grant Awards are anticipated to be announced late Spring.
 Please check back for more details, or visit the DWR's Implementation Grant Program Website here.